stratos1st/syspro1/README.md

 val4:   bucket size in bytes (unsigned int>=30)

 !ALL arguments must be given!
-if the user gives more arguments or the arguments don't meet the requirements the program will terminate.
+If the user gives more arguments or the arguments don't meet the requirements the program will terminate.
+If any of the files doesn't meet the following requirements the program terminates.
+1 all id's (transaction, user, coin) must be different, 2 each transaction must be in the right format, 3 Bit Coin Balance File must be on a specific format, 4 each transaction must be valid (must follow the rules of requestTransaction).
+If a transaction from Transactions File can't be done due to lack of money an error message will be printed, the transaction will be canceled and the program will continue normally.
+For each successful transaction a message with the transactionID will appear.

+The hash function used is trial.
+The size of blocks and number of buckets in ht_bitcoin and ht_transactions is NOT chosen.
+These factors can reduce the time efficiency of the program for large inputs.

 !!
 IMPORTANT differences !!
 1 findPayments and findEarnings format is a little different.